-For example, are you a brand based in nature or climate change, but not printing on recycled paper with a visible Forestry Stewardship Council® (FSC) certified seal?
+For example, are you a brand based in nature or climate change, but you don’t print on recycled paper with a visible Forestry Stewardship Council® (FSC) certified seal?
 While seemingly innocuous, this small detail can create dissonance between the customer and how they perceive your brand.

 We cannot stress this enough — the paper and postage aspects of direct mail are areas in which you should not cut corners.

-Thin paper may save you money upfront, but when it arrives ripped or smudged at your prospect’s house, it may be too damaged and unable to Survive the Sort™.
+Thin paper may save you money upfront, but if it arrives ripped or smudged at your prospect’s house, it may be too damaged and unable to Survive the Sort™.

 Another popular option on “cost-cutting measures” is using standard postage instead of First Class Mail® or opting out of using sorting and logistics companies and delivering straight to the USPS.
-While standard postage can bring costs down, it comes at the price of adding 2–3 weeks to your in-home date — and by then, your prospect may be out of the consideration window, or worse: purchased from a competitor.
+While standard postage can bring costs down, it comes at the price of adding 2–3 weeks to your in-home date.
+By then, your prospect may be out of the consideration window, or worse: they’ve purchased from a competitor.

-As far as sorting and logistics is concerned, this critical step is often overlooked but can create efficiencies in the form of several days’ saved, as mail is sorted by location and date at these facilities, so by the time it gets into the mailstream it’s already on a pre-optimized route to get to consumers’ homes as productively as possible.
+As far as sorting and logistics is concerned, this critical step is often overlooked.
+But it can save you days, as mail is sorted by location and date at these facilities.
+By the time mail is sent, it’s on a pre-optimized route to get to consumers’ homes as productively as possible.

-PebblePost has created an integrated workflow that leverages a sophisticated print and logistics network to print and mail every day, seven days a week.
-Our daily, on-demand printing ensures that the mail reaches consumers quickly while offering brands the flexibility to adapt or change their creatives without lengthy lead times.
-Additionally, we offer a host of sustainable paper options that are FSC certified!
+PebblePost has created an integrated workflow that leverages a sophisticated print and logistics network to print and mail seven days a week.
+Our on-demand printing ensures mail reaches consumers quickly while offering brands the flexibility to adapt or change their creative without lengthy lead times.
+Additionally, we offer a host of sustainable paper options that are FSC-certified.